 The neural networks operating in the brain are directed by various receptors and associated signals.
-One way to affect these networks is to identify a drug that binds to the site and inhibits the action of the protein or signal.
-In investigating the proposed mechanism of action for MDX, over 80 different cellular targets, such as receptors and transporters, were tested in the laboratory for binding with Metadoxine.
-Binding of Metadoxine was tested on targets that are part of the muscarinic, adrenergic, dopamine, serotonin, glutamate and GABA, noradrenaline, opioid and cannabinoid networks.
+One way to affect these networks is to identify a drug that binds to a specific site and inhibits the action of a specific protein or signal.
+In further investigating the proposed mechanism of action for MDX, over 80 different cellular targets, such as receptors and transporters, were tested in the laboratory for binding with metadoxine.
+Binding of metadoxine was tested on targets that are part of the muscarinic, adrenergic, dopamine, serotonin, glutamate and GABA, noradrenaline, opioid and cannabinoid networks.
 These networks each function to orchestrate different activities and signals in different regions of the brain using different protein agents.
-Metadoxine displayed extensive and highly specific receptor binding to only one of the serotonin receptors family named 5-HT2B that has been implicated genetically in ADHD.
-The specific binding was further characterized by an assay in rat stomach fundus aimed at measuring whether Metadoxine is an activator (agonist) or a deactivator (antagonist) to the 5-HT2B receptor.
-This assay concluded that Metadoxine shows no agonist activities to this receptor, while its entire activity is as an antagonist.
-The binding had approximately 50-fold selectivity over all other 5-HT receptor subtypes and a variety of other receptors.
-Moreover, no binding was detected to any of the receptors or transporters involved in the brain networks controlled by dopamine or noradrenaline.
-Specifically, and in contrast to many approved ADHD pharmacotherapies, no binding was detected to the Dopamine, Norepinephrine or Serotonin transporters.
-Selectivity in binding is important because the goal is to bind only with the targeted receptor to achieve the desired therapeutic effect and not bind to other receptors where it may have undesired side effects.
-Therefore, MDX displays a novel mechanism of action because it is the only ADHD drug candidate which exclusively affects and antagonizes the 5-HT2B serotonin receptor wit
+Metadoxine displayed extensive and highly specific receptor binding to only one of the serotonin receptors family members, named 5-HT{2B}.
+Selectivity in binding is important because the goal is to bind only with the targeted receptor to achieve the desired therapeutic effect and not bind to other targets where it may have undesired side effects.
+The specific binding to 5-HT{2B} was further characterized by a functional test in rat stomach fundus aimed at measuring whether metadoxine is an activator (agonist) or a deactivator (antagonist) of the 5-HT{2B} receptor.
+This assay concluded that metadoxine shows no agonist activities on this receptor, while its entire activity is as an antagonist, thereby reducing binding of the natural molecules that normally attach this receptor.
+The dysregulation of serotonergic pathways has long been genetically implicated in the susceptibility of ADHD and the 5-HT{2B} receptor has been associated with ADHD in studies exploring the hereditary basis of ADHD, as well as in studies that attempt to understand the molecular basis of this and other cognitive disorders.